Childers, A. Layle "Petey" Interviewed August 13, 1991

 Hazel Graham served as the executive director of the Jackson County Historical Society in Independence, Missouri.
-Graham recalls the support given by the Trumans to the historical organization and other movements in Independence and throughout the Kansas City area to preserve historical structures.
+Graham recalls the support given by the Trumans to the historical organization and other movements in Independence and throughout the Kansas City area to preserve historic structures.

 Hart, Reverend Robert L.